Theme: 2012 to Now | They make wine there?! | Israel

 What are we missing…?!

-Kosher wines are produced in accordance with Judaism’s religious laws & dietary practices.
+Note about Kosher Wine: Kosher wines are produced in accordance with Judaism’s religious laws & dietary practices.
 To be considered kosher, Sabbath-observant Jews must supervise and, in many cases, handle the entire winemaking process; from the vineyard to the bottle!
 Any ingredients used, including yeast, acids, and fining agents, must be kosher.
 Having wines that are certified kosher is somewhat contemporary because kosher winemaking ingredients were not readily available until the 1920’s.
+According to https://wineindustryadvisor.com/, about 30% of Israel’s wine brands are certified ko-sher and account for 90% of wine production in Israel today. |

 MEVUSHAL WINES